 Increasing human population has been a driving force in the rapid development of Virginia in recent decades.
 Of all the development that has occurred in the last 400 years, more than a quarter of it has taken place in the last 15 years.
 If Virginia continues to grow as it has, more land will be developed in the next 40 years than have been since the Jamestown settlement was established in 1607.
-The population of Virginia is predicted to increase 5% by the year 2010, by almost 15% by the year 2020, and by nearly 24% by the year 2030.
+The population of Virginia is predicted to increase by almost 15% by the year 2020 and nearly 24% by the year 2030.
 The pressures of development will increase as the population continues to increase, thus land conservation must become a prominent consideration in all land planning effortsat the local, regional, and commonwealth levels if we are to effectively conserve lands for future generations.
 These lands provide benefits in terms of open space, recreation, cultural and historic resource protection, natural resource protection, water quality improvement and maintenance, and carbon sequestration, along with the economic benefits associated with these functions.
 The Virginia ConservationVision is helping guide effective conservation by providing tools that help both government and private organizations identify resource protection areas and that, at the local level, help planners manage growth in a balanced way.The Virginia ConservationVision is helping the Virginia Land Conservation Foundation to prioritize conservation targets.

 The Virginia ConservationVision, developed and maintained by the Department of Conservation and Recreation, is a suite of broadly applicable tools for guiding strategic conservation decisions.
 ConservationVision, originally developed as the Virginia Conservation Lands Needs Assessment, is maintained using GIS (Geographic Information System) analyses to model and map land conservation priorities in Virginia based on a variety of datasets from private, local, state and federal agencies.
 The models facilitate conservation by helping target conservation efforts, and by guiding comprehensive planning (Green Infrastructure).
 They are available on Natural Heritage Data Explorer, LandScope Virginia and LandScope Chesapeake, and DCR's website.
 ConservationVision allows the manipulation of issue-specific data sets that can be weighted and overlaid to reflect the needs and concerns of a variety of conservation partners - issues like: